A warm welcome to Essentia Counselling

 In addition to professional training, I bring lived experience as a parent of a child with type 1 diabetes, which deepens my understanding of the emotional impact of chronic illness for both individuals and families.
 My work as a nurse was also in the area of oncology, supporting those who were impacted by a cancer diagnosis.

-I have additional training in trauma (including developmental and adverse childhood experiences), anxiety, stress, depression, self-harm, attachment, chronic illness and OCD.
-I am both trauma and neurodiversity-aware, and I am committed to supporting you with curiosity, respect and understanding.
+I have additional training in trauma (including developmental and adverse childhood experiences), anxiety, stress, depression, self-harm, attachment and chronic illness.
+I am both trauma-informed and neurodiversity-aware, and I am committed to supporting you with curiosity, respect and understanding.

 How Does Counselling Work?